allancolibao/allancolibao/README.md

 ## Hello There 👋🏻

 My name is Allan Reyes Colibao.
-I am a design-oriented Front-end Developer who loves to build complex interactive web applications.
+I am a design-oriented Front-end Developer who loves to build modern web applications.

 Earlier in 2019, I started working as a Web Developer.
 And as part of my role, I was involved in the development of applications providing efficient and effective means of data collection and management using technologies JavaScript and PHP.